qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### C/C++

-- Storing a pointer of an element inside `vector` and then grow the vector.
+- Storing a pointer of an element inside `std::vector` and then grow the vector, `vector` may re-allocate content and the previous element pointer may no longer be valid.
 - All `std::string` created from literal string are temporary.
 Taking `c_str()` from a temporary string is wrong.
 - Iterator invalidation.
 Modifying a container when looping on it.
 - `std::remove` doesn't remove but just rearrange elements. `erase` actually removes.